prestontw/LotteryWinners/README.md

 What is the strategy for the participants and the beneficiary?
-I claim that once the beneficiary goes, if they optimally switch two boxes, then the each participant will always get their number.
+I claim that once the beneficiary goes, if they optimally switch two boxes, then each participant will always get their number.
 The probability without the beneficiary for 100 prisoners is ~33%.